Lead is a grey metal that is commonly used in roofing, particularly lead roof flashings for a wide variety of reasons:

 - Code 5.
 These lead rolls are also used for flashings and pitched valley gutters

-- IKOflash is a lead-free product that is a lead flashing alternative that is suitable for use in all situations where you would normally have used a lead flashing.
+- IKOflash is a lead-free flashing alternative that is suitable for use in all situations where you would normally have used a lead flashing.
 This includes:

 - Around chimneys